strategio-tech/pull-request-exercise/README.md

 # Pull Request Exercise

 We're going to learn how to make pull requests on GitHub.
-This will be how you request feedback going forward.
+You can also use this workflow to request feedback.

 ## Contents <!-- omit in toc -->